Irozaih/trillo/README.md

 ## Responsive Design

 This project utilizes **Desktop First** strategy.
 This means that we first write CSS for desktop screens and then use media queries (`@media`) to adapt CSS for smaller tablet and mobile screens.
-Also, we are not using some specific breakpoints, e.g. like Bootstrap does (`576px, 768px, 992px, 1200px`), but instead add media queries when design starts to break. *This approach is not recommended for bigger projects.*
+Also, we are not using some specific breakpoints, e.g. like Bootstrap does (`576px, 768px, 992px, 1200px`), but instead we add media queries when design starts to break. *This approach is not recommended for bigger projects.*

-Flexbox helps us to very easily make changes in the website layout.
+Flexbox allows us to very easily make changes in a website layout.
 Take for example the main navigation, displayed in the sidebar section for desktop screens and in the header section for tablet and mobile screens.
 This is done by setting the parent element `flex-direction` from `row` to `column`.
 Easy.
 Right?

 | Desktop Screens                             | Tablet & Mobile Screens                     |
 |:-------------------------------------------:|:-------------------------------------------:|